 The truth is, it’s difficult for many of us to communicate—to authentically share and articulate—how we feel.
 Having been misunderstood in the past, it’s also no wonder why many of us struggle to feel comfortable sharing our feelings with others.

-Yet, a major part of emotional intelligence and building deep, meaningful relationships entails understanding and conveying your feelings and needs effectively, then addressing them in constructive ways that avoids miscommunication, smooths over conflict, and keeps the conversation moving forward.
+Yet, a major part of emotional intelligence and building deep, meaningful relationships entails understanding and conveying your feelings and needs effectively.
+Then addressing them in constructive ways that avoid miscommunication, smooths over conflict, and keeps the conversation moving forward.

 Happily, emotional labeling is a skill that can be developed.